 Thank goodness Spring is here!
 Flowers are blooming, birds are singing and the evenings are getting longer.
 Spring is a symbolic time of renewal, rejuvenation and hope.
 Consequently, it’s the time of year where most people sigh a big breath of relief thinking that the majority of their annual health battles are now behind them.
 However, you may be part of the unfortunate few who are dreading this time of year due to the seasonal allergies that you suffer from.
-Please do not fret, as there are many things you can do to naturally support your body’s immune defences and overall resilience to enable you to fully get the most out of what should be a gorgeous time of year.
+Please do not fret, as there are many things you can do to naturally support your body’s immune defences and overall resilience.
+Treat allergies naturally and enable yourself to fully make the most out of what should be a gorgeous time of year.

 What are Seasonal Allergies?